Responsible sharing

 Sherpa Romeo

 Sherpa Romeo is an online resource that aggregates and presents academic publishers’ and journals’ open access policies from around the world.
-All registered publishers or journals held in Romeo are carefully reviewed and analysed resulting summaries of self-archiving permissions and conditions of rights given to authors on a journal-by-journal basis where possible.
+All registered publishers or journals held in Romeo are reviewed and analysed resulting in summaries of self-archiving permissions and conditions of rights given to authors on a journal-by-journal basis where possible.

 The policy information provided through the Sherpa Romeo service primarily aims to serve the academic research community.
 Since the service launched over 15 years ago, publisher policies and the open access sector have changed a great deal.
 Open access policies can be complex and vary according to geographical location, the institution, and the various routes to open access — all of which affect how and where you can publish your research.
 To secure responsible sharing, as an author you must always check the policies of the publisher.